autowarefoundation/autoware/common/autoware_auto_tf2/design/autoware-auto-tf2-design.md

 ## Current Implementation of tf2_geometry_msgs

-In both ROS1 and ROS2 stamped msgs like `Vector3Stamped`, `QuaternionStamped` have associated functions like:
+In both ROS 1 and ROS 2 stamped msgs like `Vector3Stamped`, `QuaternionStamped` have associated functions like:

 - `getTimestamp`